 With a latency of just 0.5 seconds, smartphones can now convert text to speech in 21 languages, thanks to the National Institute of Information and Communications Technology (NICT).

-This solution synthesizes one second of speech in just 0.1 seconds using a single CPU core—about eight times faster than traditional methods.
+This solution synthesizes one second of speech in just 0.1 seconds using a single CPU core—about eight times faster than conventional methods.
 This implies that a typical mid-range smartphone will be able handle the required processing on its own, without needing an internet connection or external resources.

 “The synthesized sound quality of text-to-speech has improved dramatically in recent years thanks to the introduction of neural network technology, and it has reached a level comparable to that of natural speech, however, the huge amount of calculation was a major issue; thus, impossible to synthesize on a smartphone without network connection,” according to NICT’s press release.